Research

 I study politicians' responses to the decentralization of land governance in Burkina Faso.
 To what extent are politicians motivated by private rents versus a concern with constituent welfare?
 I develop a theoretical model and test its implications using municipal elections during the experimental pilot phase of a land governance decentralization reform.
 I find that additional political parties contest elections in municipalities slated to receive pilot-phase local land offices, although voter turnout is lower than expected and elections do not become meaningfully more competitive.
 After implementation and documentation of land rights, both parties and voters behave similarly to their control municipality counterparts.
 By examining heterogeneity in political responses according to different tensions emerging from customary land rights systems, I argue that politicians are not only driven by their own private rents, but also demonstrate a policy-centric focus on constituent welfare.
 This speaks to a trade-off inherent in decentralization: despite potential efficiency gains and increased accountability to local citizens, more localized government could be more vulnerable to elite capture, so the motivations of those elites are important.

-Customary Tenure and Agricultural Investment in Uganda, Laura Meinzen-Dick [under review]
+Customary Tenure and Agricultural Investment in Uganda, Laura Meinzen-Dick [revise & resubmit, American Journal of Agricultural Economics]

 In this paper, I incorporate the social dynamics of land rights into a model of agricultural investment with a binding liquidity constraint.
 This allows for nuanced predictions about how farmers respond to changing land pressures under different tenure regimes.
 As land pressures increase, liquidity constraints should relax, but local elites may face more incentive to expropriate customary land for sale to outsiders.
 If farmers begin to worry about elite expropriation, this could impact their investment decisions.
 Do farmers under-invest in long-term agricultural inputs on customary parcels as land pressures rise?
 In order to empirically test the implications of this model, I use data from a survey I conducted in 2019 of 2,189 farmer households in Uganda.
 I look at heterogeneous responses to rising land pressures between customary and freehold land for a variety of investments.
 I find that long-term input use, particularly tree planting, responds to rising land values more strongly on freehold land than on customary land.
 Elite incentives to expropriate rise along with land pressures, causing tenure insecurity on customary land, and this attenuates the impacts of increased liquidity.
 This divergence in input use between freehold and customary parcels is also present (to a lesser extent) on short-term inputs, contrary to the model's predictions.
 This may be driven by changing cropping patterns; however, the difference in responses is stronger for long-term inputs such as trees, which can be attributed to the tenure-security effect.